 Places to Eat

 Lunch at Guiao ♥♥ around the corner from Sao Francisco.
 A random selection that turned out excellent.
 We came in time to get a table without a reservation and were seemingly the only non-Portuguese speakers in the dining room.
 Codfish pie and lamb specials were both very good.
-A selection of appetizers was brought out first, on the don’t-eat-don’t-pay basis; we ate sauteed mushroom, sauteed peppers, sauteed octopus, and grilled sardines; that turned out to extra €14.
-Our damage: €57 for tow with a liter of sangria.
+A selection of appetizers was brought out first, on the don’t-eat-don’t-pay basis; we ate sauteed mushrooms, sauteed peppers, sauteed octopus, and grilled sardines; that turned out to extra €14.
+Our damage: €57 for two with a liter of sangria.
 Last visit: Spring 2019.